ntolasaria/launch_school/rb_109/example_problems.md

 The return value of the given code is an array `[1, nil, nil]`.

 On `line 1` the method `map` is called on the array `[1, 2, 3]` and the `do..end` block is passed as argument with one parameter `num`.
-The `map` method returns a new array made of the return values of the block for every iteration.
-In this case the the `if` statement evaluates to `false` for the 1st element and as a result the `else` branch is executed thereby returning the integer `1` for that iteration.
-For the 2nd and 3rd iteration the `if` statement returns `true` and hence the expression `puts num` is executed.
+The `map` method returns a new array made up of the return values of the block for every iteration.
+In this case the the `if` statement evaluates as `false` for the 1st element and as a result the `else` branch is executed thereby returning the integer `1` for that iteration.
+For the 2nd and 3rd iteration the `if` statement evaluates as `true` and hence the expression `puts num` is executed.
 Since the `puts` method always returns `nil`, the block returns `nil` for the 2nd and 3rd iterations.
 Thus the `map` method returns an array with value `[1, nil, nil]`.